CODE RED: Coping Strategies for Sensitized Skin

 Examine your client’s skin through sight and touch for:

-• Tightness after washing, and stinging on product application – or even simply when
+- Tightness after washing, and stinging on product application – or even simply when rinsing with water

 Dealing effectively with sensitization is not just about “another pretty face.”
 These symptoms are not only unattractive, uncomfortable and possibly painful for the client, but also can be viewed as warnings of more significant risk and damage.
 Remember that the skin is the first line of defense against pathogens.
 Clients tend to view their skin concerns as “esthetic”, but in fact our skin is a living shield which protects our tissues and organs from infection.
 A damaged lipid barrier can no longer offer this level of needed protection.
 With this in mind, the client should be encouraged to embrace treatments and practices which will slow this destructive cascade of symptoms.

-Combine either or both of these factors above with a compromised barrier lipid layer and you have the perfect conditions to have inflammed overly reactive skin. hat triggers either or both of these two complex processes may be in fact a multitude of triggers.
+Combine either or both of these factors above with a compromised barrier lipid layer and you have the perfect conditions to have inflamed overly reactive skin that triggers either or both of these two complex processes may be in fact a multitude of triggers.
 The simplest answer is “stress”—defined any number of ways:

 These environmental and lifestyle factors contribute greatly to sensitization, so it’s vital to question and coach your client thoroughly about: